Mukul Sharma (professor)

-In the past, his research interests have included hydraulic fracturing, oilfield water management, formation damage, and improved oil recovery.
-He has published more than 400 journal articles and conference proceedings and has 21 patents.
+His research interests include hydraulic fracturing, oilfield water management, formation damage, and improved oil recovery.
+He has published over 450 journal articles and conference proceedings and has 21 patents.

 In 2018, Sharma was elected a member of the US National Academy of Engineering for contributions to the science and technology of production from unconventional hydrocarbon reservoirs.
-He is the recipient of the 2017 John Franklin Carll Award and the 2009 Lucas Gold Medal, SPE's highest technical awards.
-He is a distinguished alumnus of IIT Kanpur and USC and has also received the 2004 SPE Faculty Distinguished Achievement Award, the 2002 Lester C. Uren Award, and the 1998 SPE Formation Evaluation Award.
+He is the recipient of the 2002 Lester C. Uren Award, 2017 John Franklin Carll Award and the 2009 Lucas Gold Medal, SPE's highest technical awards.
+He is a distinguished alumnus of IIT Kanpur and USC and has also received the 2004 SPE Faculty Distinguished Achievement Award and the 1998 SPE Formation Evaluation Award.
 He served as an SPE Distinguished Lecturer in 2002, has served on the Editorial Boards of many journals, and taught and consulted for industry worldwide.

 Beyond academia, Sharma has founded Austin Geotech Services, an E&P consulting company in 1996.
 He also co-founded Layline Petroleum in 2006, Navidad Energy in 2017, Geothermix in 2020, and Polaris Lithium in 2021.